Sambruk/EgilSCIM/README.md

   that should be set to `TRUE` if only attribute descriptions are wanted.
 It should be set to `FALSE` if both attribute descriptions and attribute values are wanted.
-* `user-unique-identifier` is the attribute that uniquely identifies a user.
+* `user-unique-identifier` is the user attribute that uniquely identifies a user.
-* `user-scim-resource-identifier` is the attribute that will contain the SCIM resource identifier in the cache.
+* `user-scim-resource-identifier` is the user attribute that will contain the SCIM resource identifier in the cache.
 * `cache-file` specifies the configuration file's cache file used to remember previous executions of the configuration file.
 * `cert` is the path to the client's certificate file (PEM).